amsonline/job-posting-analyzer/README.md

 - Explore the analytics page to visualize some sample trends in the data.

+## Architectual Diagrams
+You can see the diagrams of how system works currently and the ideal solution on `diagrams/` folder.

 ## Acknowledgments

 - This project was a take home test which took 17 hours in total to research and develop.